northbyte/egree4j/README.md

 Currently the library supports all of the current endpoints in the Egree service.

-## Notice
+### Note

 You will still need a subscription with the Egree service!

-Since the v2 of the Egree service is still under beta it can change without notice.
-This means that there might be occasions when the client needs to be updated but me not knowing it.
-Drop me a message or a pull request if so.

 ## Installation

-Using Maven 3.2.1, clone the repository and run
+Using Maven 3, clone the repository and run

     mvn clean install